~ 6 MIN READ

 Easy To Build & Edit

+With ClearPoint, you don’t need any technical knowledge to build your dream reports.
 Simply build a report once and then change it on the fly, whenever you need to.
 With quick-click and drag-and-drop functionality, our reporting tools are user friendly for even the least tech-savvy users.

 Make your reports look exactly the way you want and tailor the information you include to suit a specific audience.
 Some of the top ways you can customize your summary reports include:

 - Branding: Add your company colors and logo to match the look and feel of your existing reports.
+Administrators can control branding options to ensure every report stays on brand!

 - Formats: Create custom styles using colors and fonts and apply those styles to an entire report, or just individual columns or rows.
 For example, you can direct attention to a specific column by making it a different color.
 You can also adjust layouts however you’d like, adding or removing columns and rows.
 This includes adjusting details such as the column/row headers (names) and widths.